 For the 2000 model year, the Xsara was facelifted, receiving a modified corporate nose treatment along similar (gawky) lines to that of the C5.
 A five door estate was added, along with improvements to interior and drivetrain.
 In this form it limped on (heavily discounted) until 2004, when the hatchback versions were replaced by the striking Jean-Pierre Ploué-inspired C4.
 Production continued in China however for some further years.

-With total production of over 3.3 million cars, the Xsara cannot be considered anything but a commercial success, but all this tells us is that they sold a lot.
-For brand-Citroën however, it was another value engineered and conservatively styled nail in its coffin, and while its 2004 replacement offered a more engaging visage to the world, this see-sawing of Citroën’s visual language did nothing for identity or coherence.
+With total production of over 3.3 million cars, the Xsara cannot be considered anything but a commercial success, but all this really tells us is that they sold rather a lot of them.
+For brand-Citroën however, it was another value engineered and conservatively styled nail in its coffin, and while its 2004 replacement offered a more engaging visage to the world, this see-sawing of Citroën’s visual language did nothing either for identity or coherence.

 But given what PSA’s dim-witted management were up to at Sochaux, it’s hardly surprising Citroën was unceremoniously cast into the bargain bins.
 Corporate cowardice, panic or simple ineptitude?
 Take your pick, but the Xsara stands today as simply another commodity-Citroën, just like today’s visually blank C4.
 The same mistake, over and over.